Dharma Bum Temple

 Dharma Bum Temple is an American Buddhist temple in San Diego, California.
 The temple focuses on being an introductory center for beginners to learn Buddhism and aims to provide a space for Americans to practice Buddhism in the comfort of their own culture.
-It has its roots in Taiwanese Buddhism but identifies with ecumenical Buddhism, or interdenominational Buddhism.
+It has its roots in Taiwanese Buddhism and the Fo Guang Shan order, but identifies with ecumenical Buddhism, or interdenominational Buddhism.

 Dharma Bum Temple was founded on New Year's Eve in 2006 by a group of three people.
-It was originally located in Downtown San Diego, where it became popular among locals and college students from the nearby San Diego State University (SDSU).
+It was originally located in downtown San Diego, where it became popular among locals and college students from the nearby San Diego State University (SDSU).
 The temple was involved in the founding of the first Buddhist college fraternity in the United States, Delta Beta Tau.
-Dharma Bum Temple made headlines in local newspapers in 2017 with its campaign to buy the 1927-built Swedenborgian Church in University Heights, San Diego, which the temple relocated to later that year.
+Dharma Bum Temple made headlines in local newspapers in 2017 with its campaign to buy the 1927-built Swedenborgian church in University Heights, San Diego, which the temple relocated to later that year.

 Dharma Bum Temple holds free meditation and Buddhism classes for the general public and organizes community service events in the area.
 The temple is known for directing its members to other Buddhist temples in the area based on the forms of Buddhism that interest the person.
 The temple routinely hosts guest speakers from various traditions of Buddhism and organizes field trips to other Buddhist temples in the area.

 History

 Founding

 Dharma Bum Temple was founded by a group who met at a local Buddhist temple in San Diego in 2003.
 One of the members of the group, Jeffrey Zlotnik, eventually became president of the English-language chapter of the local temple.
 In 2005, the group went to the Fo Guang Shan monastery in Taiwan to study Buddhism and was invited to open a temple in San Diego under the International Bodhisattva Sangha in 2006.
 However, due to logistical problems and a lack of funding, the group abandoned the project shortly after opening the temple.
-Later that year, the group opened its own temple in Downtown San Diego under the name "Dharma Bum Center", after the 1958 Jack Kerouac book The Dharma Bums.
+Later that year, the group opened its own temple in downtown San Diego under the name "Dharma Bum Center", after the 1958 Jack Kerouac book The Dharma Bums.
 In September 2008, the temple officially changed its name to Dharma Bum Temple.